ophian/serendipity_event_staticpage/README.md

 - - -

 ### ToDo: :arrow_down:
-- [ ] deep check, if changes broke anything with some more enhanced staticpage options (all normal behaviour is checked working!)
+- [ ] deep check, if any change broke anything with some more enhanced staticpage options (all normal behaviour is checked working!)
-- [ ] move new backend template files into own or current backend_template directory (?)
-- [ ] rename directory backend_templates.
-There is a risk that existing user template dirs have other files in it (not excluded by backend_show)
 - [ ] future Todo - check possibility for an automated integration to templates using $template_global_config = array('navigation' => true)
 - [ ] future Todo - refactor related category associations
 - [ ] set backends form textformat option automatically to NO, on WYSIWYG usage (?)